R-Studio/PSInfluxLineConvert/README.md

 This is a lightweight PowerShell module to convert PowerShell outputs for Telegraf agent to the InfluxLine-Protocol.
 Then the Telegraf agents reads the converted outputs and send this to an InfluxDB.

-_This is a fork of the PowerShell module [PowerShell-Influx](https://github.com/markwragg/PowerShell-Influx) from markwragg._
-_All unused code are removed to minimize the overhead and optimize the performance._

 # Installation
 Import the module by running: